Octagon-simon/octaValidate-nodejs/README.md

-# Octavalidate - NodeJS V1.0.0
+# Octavalidate - NodeJS V1.0.1

-This NPM package helps to validate your forms server-side using validation rules and sophisticated regular expressions in NodeJS.
+This NPM package helps to validate your NodeJS form fields server-side using validation rules and sophisticated regular expressions.

 ## OTHER RELEASES